straktormedia/file-sharing-app/README.md

 get_username.php and get_user_data.php could be one file.

 Register has data validation and checks if the username or the email exists in the database.
+The user logs in with the username and the password.
 The password is encrypted.
 Each user role has a different dashboard and permissions.
 Existing email/username on registration is not working correctly.